Updated January 2021

 When baby teeth are ready to make a visit to the tooth fairy, sometimes they will appear “pink” in color.
 A pink tooth should alert you that it is time to try and wiggle this tooth out!
 The adult tooth is right underneath and ready to take its place.

-Best technique to help get the tooth out…other than tying the floss to the doorknob!
+The best technique to help get the tooth out.
+Other than tying the floss to the doorknob!